Ravencentric/ravencentric.github.io/content/projects.md

 [[GitHub]](https://github.com/Ravencentric/awesome-arr)

-Essentially my first project on GitHub, which didn’t involve any code whatsoever.
+Essentially my first project on GitHub, which didn't involve any code whatsoever.

 By the time we get here, I was already deep into self-hosting: Sonarr, Radarr, Plex, etc. During this time, I came across a cool repository, [rustyshackleford36/locatarr],